In a nutshell

 - Acting as a junior on more complex cases allows a young barrister to observe senior lawyers in court.

-- The Covid-19 pandemic and subsequent court closures raised an issue for clinical negligence claims.
-One such case concerned alleged clinical negligence by University Hospital Southampton, resulting in a 15-month old baby developing cerebral palsy.
+- During the pandemic, many hearings were postponed or unable to go ahead virtually as evidence could not be given effectively by these means.
+One such case concerned alleged clinical negligence by University Hospital Southampton, resulting in a 15-month-old baby developing cerebral palsy.
 The claimant asked for the trial to be adjourned, as an in-person trial was impossible due to lockdown restrictions and a virtual trial would be unfair.
 Only one preceding clinical negligence case had been heard remotely.
-Mr Justice Johnson ordered for the case to go ahead in person, with appropriate social distancing measures in place.
+Mr. Justice Johnson ordered for the case to go ahead in person, with appropriate social distancing measures in place.

 - Though there are a lot of common law sets, pupillages and tenancies don’t grow on trees.
 Personality and oral advocacy are the skills that matter most.